This story has been updated. It was originally published on June 8, 2017.

 Avoid using your phone in bed

-Sure, few places provide a comfier binge-watching setting than your bed.
+Sure, few places provide a comfier binge-watching location than your bed.
 But again, it’s all too easy to keep watching for one more episode when you and your phone are cozily tucked in.
 Using screens in bed can keep your mind active for longer than is healthy—so keep the gadgets away from your sleeping area.

 Another problem with phones is that their glowing displays strain our eyes.
-All that staring at your phone is unhealthy, and one way to limit its impact on your sleep patterns is to watch on a bigger, more distant screen instead.
+All that staring at your phone is unhealthy, and one way to limit its impact on your sleep is to watch on a bigger, more distant screen instead.
 So instead of using your phone in bed, try streaming that media to a television.

 Control the light